bloomreach-forge/hippo-utilities/README.md

-# Hippo Utilities
+# Bloomreach XM Utilities

-The Hippo Utilities forge project contains generic code for re-usage, in order to avoid code being copied from project to project.
+The Bloomreach XM Utilities forge project contains generic code for re-usage, in order to avoid code being copied from project to project.

 # Documentation (Local)